Exercise Physiology and Applied Nutrition - PhD

 Domestically and globally, poor diet and lack of physical activity are the greatest contributors to the burden of disease and mortality.
 Globally, obesity rates are on the rise, often alongside severe undernutrition in developing countries.
 Overweight and obesity, along with other chronic conditions such as cardiovascular heart disease and Type II diabetes are largely attributable to lifestyle related behaviors, including insufficient physical activity, increased sedentarism, and poor nutrition.
 We also have an aging population, whereby a healthy diet and physical activity become critical to live more healthfully for longer.

-The PhD in Exercise Physiology and Applied Nutrition (EPAN) at GWSPH has been created as an actionable program with a fundamental and deep core appreciation that both nutrition and physical activity together are powerful in fighting many of the most significant public health problems of our time.
+The PhD in Exercise Physiology and Applied Nutrition (EPAN) at the Milken Institute School of Public Health (SPH) has been created as an actionable program with a fundamental and deep core appreciation that both nutrition and physical activity together are powerful in fighting many of the most significant public health problems of our time.
 We strive to uniquely integrate both disciplines given their unique but often have synergistic impacts on health.

 This multidisciplinary program provides a rigorous educational opportunity with a curriculum grounded in science and includes the use of sound methodological approaches and innovative thinking that leads to the advancement of knowledge that can be translated into real-world health applications in the fields of physiology and nutrition.
 Scholars in the doctoral EPAN program will have the opportunity to more fully integrate or specialize their focus in exercise physiology or applied nutrition through their elective coursework and dissertation research.